Skeen/apache_exporter/README.md

     	Address on which to expose metrics. (default ":9117") -telemetry.endpoint string
-    	Path under which to expose metrics. (default "/metrics") -version
+    	Path under which to expose metrics. (default "/metrics") -host_override string
+        Override for HTTP Host header.
+  -username string
+        Username to use for HTTP basic auth.
+  -password string
+        Password to use for HTTP basic auth.
+  -version
     	Version of the Apache exporter.
 ```